netskopeoss/Netskope-CSPM-StorageScan-AWSControlTower/README.md

 ![Graphical user interface, application Description automatically generated](media/image24.png){width="6.5404188538932635in" height="3.4205325896762906in"}

-Next, you can configure Netskope Security Posture policies that will provide you a clear picture of your cloud security posture and enable you to see how the environment is performing against standards and best practices like CIS (Center for Internet Security) benchmarks.
+Next, you can configure Netskope Security Posture policies that will provide you a clear Image of your cloud security posture and enable you to see how the environment is performing against standards and best practices like CIS (Center for Internet Security) benchmarks.

 To configure Netskope Security Posture policies, on the Netskope Management console navigate to Policies-\>Security Posture and click New Policy.